edymaradona/mac-dev-setup/README.md

 This document describes how I set up my developer environment on a new MacBook or iMac.
 We will set up [Node](http://nodejs.org/), [PHP](http://www.php.net/), [Python](http://www.python.org/), [Ruby](http://www.ruby-lang.org/), and [Go](http://golang.org/) environments.

 The document assumes you are new to Mac.
-The steps below were tested on **OS X Mountain Lion**.
+The steps below were tested on **OS X El Capitan**.

 - [System update](#system-update)